-C.10 General Conditions
+C.13 General Conditions

-DOE reserves the right to cancel, suspend, and/or modify the challenges, or any part of it, at any time.
-If any fraud, technical failures, or any other factor beyond DOE's reasonable control impairs the integrity or proper functioning of the challenges, as determined by DOE in its sole discretion, DOE may cancel the challenge.
+DOE reserves the right to cancel, suspend, and/or modify the contests, or any part of it, at any time.
+If any fraud, technical failures, or any other factor beyond DOE's reasonable control impairs the integrity or proper functioning of the contests, as determined by DOE in its sole discretion, DOE may cancel the competition.
+Any performance toward prize goals is conducted entirely at the risk of the competitor, and DOE shall not compensate any competitors for any activities performed in furtherance of this prize.

-Although DOE may indicate that it will select up to several winners for each challenge, DOE reserves the right to only select competitors that are likely to achieve the goals of the program.
+Although DOE may indicate that it will select up to several winners for each phase, DOE reserves the right to only select competitors that are likely to achieve the goals of the program.
 If, in DOE's determination, no competitors are likely to achieve the goals of the program, DOE will select no competitors to be winners and will award no prize money.